Shayne - Ranch Owner

 Jenna grew up in the suburbs outside of Seattle, moving to eastern Washington a few months before coming to the Ranch this past March.
 What started out as a three-month internship turned into calling the mountains of Montana home.
 Growing up, she played soccer on a premier team so spare time to invest in her love of animals was minimal until eighth grade.
 She never grew up around horses other than an occasional summer visit to a dude ranch, but when a friend invited her to come watch a lesson at a local horsemanship barn, she could not resist.
 That is where her passion for it all began!
 After dabbling in a few different areas of riding, Jenna discovered the Buck Brannaman style of horsemanship when auditing a clinic at a local horse rescue she was interning with as a part of their herd health team.
 From then on, she has been working hard to learn with the goal of developing something to offer a horse.
 There is no doubt it will be an endless journey, but she is excited for every second that lies ahead!

-Sami - Wrangler & Office
+Noah - Wrangler

-Alex - Wrangler
+Noah - Wrangler

 Janice - The Remote Wrangler